Nigeria national football team: Argentina

-In five of its first six World Cup appearances, Nigeria was drawn in the group stage with three-time champion Argentina and is regarded by many fans as having fairly acquitted themselves against the footballing giant.
+In five of its six World Cup appearances, Nigeria was drawn in the group stage with three-time champion Argentina and is regarded by many fans as having fairly acquitted themselves against the footballing giant.
 The fixture is the most common in the competition's history involving an African nation.
 All five matches have been won by Argentina, but all were by a one-goal margin (2–1 in 1994, 1–0 in 2002, 1–0 in 2010, 3–2 in 2014 and 2–1 in 2018) and have been tightly contested.
-To date Nigeria has recorded two wins against Argentina's six, with the victories occurring during friendly matches.
+To date, Nigeria has recorded two wins against Argentina's six, with the victories occurring during friendly matches.
 Nigeria came close to defeating Argentina in their first meeting, during which they held a lead for some minutes of the match.
 This was followed by a Confederations Cup match in 1995 which saw Nigeria hold the South Americans to a 0–0 draw.
 Below full international level, their Olympic teams also faced off in the gold medal match in 1996 (3–2 to Nigeria), and 2008 (1–0 to Argentina).
 The final of the 2005 FIFA World Youth Championship was also played between them; both Argentina goals in their 2–1 win were scored by Lionel Messi, who would go on to find the net for the senior team in the 2014 and 2018 World Cup fixtures.

 The match-up holds some importance to many Nigerian football fans who regard the challenge as an important measuring stick for the development of Nigerian football.
-Argentinean fans for their part, typically do not regard Nigeria as a rival.
-Although it means less to Argentinean fans, matches against Nigeria are always seen as needed to be played with caution.
+Argentine fans for their part, typically do not regard Nigeria as a rival.
+Although it means less to Argentine fans, matches against Nigeria are always seen as needing to be played with caution.